tigusoft-vm/galaxy42/doc/build-osx-gitian-and-cross.md

-# Cossbuild from Linux, for Macintosh / OSX / Mac OS X, e.g. using Gitian.
+# Cossbuild from Linux, for Macintosh / OSX / Mac OS X / Darwin, e.g. using Gitian.

-This is about **crosscompilation for Mac OS X**, that is:

-you run the build process *on host* that is: **Linux Ubuntu in Gitian** (from any system that can run Gitian, usually a Linux) and you build program that will be **used on target**: some **Mac OS X** (darwin).
+This is about **crosscompilation for Mac OS X**, that is: you run the build process *on host* that is: **Linux Ubuntu in Gitian** (running from Linux) and you build program that will be **used on target**: some **Mac OS X** (darwin).

 (This also can apply when crosscompiling from some other Linux, not just for use from/via Gitian).